cellularjs/http-sample/src/$share/network/readme.md

-IMPORTANT: If you want to use index file here you must be sure that bundler can use tree-shaking.
+IMPORTANT: If you want to use index file to export network config, you must ensure that bundler can use tree-shaking.